 If it seems like receiving a business grant, specifically a government-funded one, is tricky, that’s because it can be.
-Here are some general guidelines and requirements that the federal government uses to determine business grant eligibility:
+Here are some general guidelines and requirements that the federal government uses to determine business grant eligibility requirements:

 - Grants are not provided for starting a business.

-- Grant money is not made available for a business to pay off debt or to cover operational expenses.
+- Grant money is not made available for a business to pay off debt or to cover operating expenses.

-- State and local grants that are provided by the federal government may be awarded to organizations that assists with economic developments.
+- State and local grants that are provided by the federal government may be awarded to organizations that assist with economic development.

 Small Business Development Centers

-Once you’ve exhausted your searches for federal government business grants, the next stop on your list should be local and state business grants.
-You may be able to hit paydirt and find some of these on your own, but there’s a free, local resource funded by government grants of their own that can help you.
+Once you’ve exhausted your searches for grants from federal agencies, the next stop on your list should be local and state business grants.
+You may be able to hit paydirt and find some of these on your own, but there’s a free, local resource that may help.

-SCORE is a nonprofit organization backed by the SBA that promotes free tools and mentorship for American small business owners.
-Like SBDCs, they are a free resource for entrepreneurs looking for help or expertise and they have many local experts that you can connect with.
-Who better to teach you how to find business grants than a business owner mentor who’s already been through the process?
+SCORE is a nonprofit organization backed by the Small Business Administration that promotes free entrepreneurship training, tools and mentorship for American small business owners.
+Like SBDCs, SCORE is a free resource for entrepreneurs looking for help or expertise and they have many local experts that you can connect with.
+A SCORE mentor may help you identify local grant opportunities, or review your pitch to help you make it as compelling as possible.

 How to Apply for a Small Business Grant

-Work smart AND hard.
+Work smart and hard.
 Instead of filling out an individual grant application, do what every job applicant does and create a “resume” for your business that outlines your answers to the common questions business grant-givers ask of their applicants.
 While grants are technically free money, that doesn’t mean they come without hard work on your part.

 Some applications will vary based on what’s required.
-For example, a local government grant will likely require an explanation of how your business’s growth and development will benefit local commerce directly, while a grant from a private company like FedEx may require a video essay.
+For example, a local government grant will likely require an explanation of how your business’s growth and development will benefit local commerce directly, while a grant from a private company like FedEx may require a persuasive video.

-Here are a few common assets you may need to provide when applying for a business grant:
+Here are a few common details you may need to provide when applying for a business grant:

 - Your Employer Identification Number (EIN)

 - A business plan.
 You should already have one, but if you don’t, talking to an SBDC adviser or your accountant can help you figure out the numbers, projections, and stats that reflect the current health of your business and where you can go down the road..
 You should already have one, but if you don’t, talking to an SBDC adviser or your accountant can help you figure out the numbers, projections, and stats that reflect the current health of your business and where you can go down the road.

 Business Grant vs. Business Loan: What’s the Difference?

-- Grants Are Taxable Income.
-The IRS considers business grants as income for tax purposes.
-How your business is structured and how you report income to the IRS will determine what impact this will have on you come tax time, but generally, expect a chunk of any grant money will go to Uncle Sam.
+- Grants are taxable income.
+The IRS generally considers business grants as income for tax purposes.
+How your business is structured and how you report income to the IRS will determine what impact this will have on you come tax time, but generally, expect that a chunk of any grant money will go to Uncle Sam.
 You can head off this potential business grant downside by planning ahead and asking your accountant or tax professional to factor any grant money you’re awarded into your quarterly estimated payments (if applicable) or to help you estimate owed taxes and set aside those funds so you don’t have a larger-than-expected bill come tax time.
 Loans, however, are not considered income in the eyes of the IRS.

-- You Pay Interest on Loans.
+- You pay interest on loans.
 Grants are free money for all intents and purposes.
-Loans, however, come at a cost.
-Depending on the type of business financing (there are 44+ kinds), you could face APRs anywhere from 5% to 150%, depending on your business and personal credit scores, cash flow, years in business, collateral and other factors.
-(You can check your business and personal credit scores for free on Nav.com.)
+Even a low-interest loan, however, comes at a cost.
+Depending on the type of business financing, you could face APRs anywhere from 5% to 150%, depending on your personal and business credit scores, cash flow, years in business, collateral, and other factors.

-- Grants Won’t Help You Build Business Credit.
+- Grants won’t help you build business credit.
 It’s one of the things that frustrates borrowers of all sorts — it takes credit to build credit.
 Building a business credit history with the major commercial credit reporting bureaus (most notably, Experian and Dun & Bradstreet), requires a tradeline of some sort.
-While a business grant is nothing to sneeze at — it’s free money, after all — once it runs out, you still may need to access business financing to grow and expand your business.
+While a business grant is nothing to sneeze at — it’s free money, after all — once it runs out, you still may need additional funding to grow and expand your business.
 And a business grant isn’t reported to any personal or business credit reporting agencies.

-- Grants Are a Direct Competition, Loans Aren’t.
+- Grants are a direct competition.
+Loans aren’t.
 There’s no guarantee you’ll win a business grant or get approved for a business loan.
 But loans aren’t an either/or scenario where you’re competing directly with another business for the same pot of money.
 If you can prove to a business lender that you’re credit-worthy and your business financials are sound, you’re likely to get approved for a business loan, whether or not another business in the community applies.
 Business grants, however, tend to have one or a handful of winners — supplies are limited.
-You have to not only be a great business, you need to be the best business per the grant parameters.
+You have to not only be a great business, but you also need to be the best business per the grant parameters.
 That’s not an easy feat for many grants where application requirements are broad.

-- Loans Can Come With Consequences.
-If you can’t make a payment or default on your loan, you’re going to face consequences.
-What those consequences are depends on the loan type and what you put on the line to get approved, but can range from repossessed equipment, a business lien or UCC filing, a damaged personal or business credit score, or bankruptcy.
+- Loans can come with consequences.
+If you can’t make a payment or you default on your loan, you’re going to face consequences.
+What those consequences are depends on the loan type and what you put on the line to get approved, but can include repossessed equipment, a business lien or UCC filing, a damaged personal or business credit score, or bankruptcy.
 Generally with a business grant, if you use the money unwisely and spend it on something your business wants but maybe doesn’t need, your biggest risk is opportunity cost.
 (However, keep in mind that larger grants— and especially federal grants— may have specific reporting requirements, and they may release funds only after certain milestones are met.)

 Are There Any Downsides to Business Grants?

-Ever heard the saying “there’s no such thing as a free lunch”?
-That saying makes many business owners skeptical of the “free” money that business grants offer.
-While every grant has different application rules, terms and conditions, here are some potential downsides you should keep in mind when applying.
+A variety of factors make many business owners skeptical of the “free” money that business grants offer.
+While every grant has a different application period, rules, terms, and conditions, here are some potential downsides you should keep in mind when applying.